 - Heat oven to 350.
-Add a little Baking Magic to cooking bag.
-Place bag on baking pan..
+Add a little Baking Magic to the cooking bag.
+Place bag on a baking pan.

-- Add chopped celery pieces to top of chicken pieces.
+- Add chopped celery pieces to the top of the chicken pieces.
 Add handfuls of chopped chives to top of chicken pieces.

 - Seal oven bag.
 Poke six holes in center of bag.
 Place bag and baking pan into oven.
 Cook for one hour.